officialayushyadav15/crackyourinternship/Day 1/Remove Duplicates from Sorted Array/README.md

+Certainly!
+Here’s the updated README section with the direct link to the problem for users to visit and solve the question:

+---

 ## Problem

 Given an integer array `nums` sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in `nums`.